Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 A Change in Employment, Lifestyle and Other Factors

 The typical life milestones aren’t the only times when you should consider buying or altering your life insurance policy.
-If you have a change in your job, experience a change in your income or legally separate from your spouse, you should consider taking a look at your current life insurance policy with your American Family agent.
+If you have a change in your job, a change in your income or legally separate from your spouse, you should consider taking a look at your current life insurance policy with your insurance agent.
 If you don’t already have a policy, your agent will be more than happy to help you find a plan that fits your new situation.

 Life insurance gives you peace of mind and confidence knowing that you’re financially looking out for the ones you love at practically every stage in your journey through life — and your American Family Insurance agent is happy to be there every step of the way to make sure they’re protected.Life Insurance offered by American Family Life Insurance Company.